ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 The second part returns the requested properties of ANEs in the first part.
 The "ane:NET001" element contains an HTTP proxy entity, which can be further used by the client.
-Since it does not contain a `maxresbw` property, the client SHOULD assume it does NOT support bandwidth reservation but will NOT become a traffic bottleneck, as specified in {{maxresbw}}.
+Since it does not contain a `max-reservable-bandwidth` property, the client SHOULD assume it does NOT support bandwidth reservation but will NOT become a traffic bottleneck, as specified in {{max-reservable-bandwidth}}.

 ~~~
 POST /endpointcost/pv HTTP/1.1